Lodewijk Heyligen: Friend of Petrarch

-Only in 1904 was it established with certainty on the basis of documents from the Vatican that the person to whom Petrarch in his writings referred as 'Socrates' was in fact Lodewijk Heyligen.
-Their relationship can be traced back to the year 1330, when Petrarch was visiting Bishop Giacomo Colonna in Lombez.
+In his writings, Petrarch refers to a close friend that he calls 'Socrates'.
+His real name remained uncertain until 1904, when Ursmer Berlière identified him as Lodewijk Heyligen.
+His relationship with Petrarch can be traced back to the year 1330, when Petrarch was visiting Bishop Giacomo Colonna in Lombez.
 There he became acquainted with Giacomo's brother cardinal Giovanni and his entourage of which Lodewijk Heyligen formed a part.
-They had the same age and became very close.
+They were the same age and became very close.
 Petrarch wrote about 20 letters to Lodewijk which have been preserved.
 Petrarch alludes in his letters to the curious fact that Socrates is the only one of his good friends, who was not given to him by Italy, but instead by the Campine (Kempen).
 However, the letter continues, Socrates through his temperament, and especially his friendship with Petrarch himself, had almost become Italian himself.

 Petrarch refers to Lodewijk Heyligen as a very learned man, who was also distinguished by his musical gifts.
 Petrarch praises him for his elevated character and his loyal friendship.
 It is possible that Lodewijk Heyligen inspired in Petrarch the desire to visit the Southern Netherlands (present-day Belgium), a trip that the two friends may have taken together.

 In his letters to Lodewijk Heyligen, Petrarch often discloses his inner feelings.
 None of the letters that Lodewijk Heyligen wrote to Petrarch have been preserved.
 Yet it was through a letter from Lodewijk Heyligen that Petrarch received the news of the death of his beloved Laura, the muse of Petrarch's poetry.
 Lodewijk may have been present when she died.
 In the letter to which Petrarcha refers, Lodewijk assured Petrarch that when Laura died angels took her soul up into heaven.

-At Lodewijk's instance Petrarch edited a collection of his letters.
-Petrarch dedicated the collection entitled Epistolae de rebus familiaribus (Familiar Letters) to his friend referred to as Socrates.
+When Petrarch edited a collection of his letters, he dedicated the collection entitled Epistolae de rebus familiaribus (Familiar Letters) to his friend referred to as Socrates.
 The death of Lodewijk Heyligen in 1361 affected Petrarch painfully.
 A note in his Virgil-codex reveals his sadness upon receiving the news of his death: "Amisi comitem ac solatium meae vitae" (I have lost my comrade and the solace of my life!).
 Petrarch also called up the memory of his friend in a passage in the Trionfo d'Amore (Triumph of Love, from Triumphs) where he recognizes Socrates and Lelio (the literary nickname of Stefano Romano, a mutual friend of Petrarch and Lodewijk) amid the crowd, which is carried behind the chariot of Cupid: